Gargaj/Bonzomatic/README.md

 ```

 ## Building
+### Windows
 Please use Visual C++ 2010 - nothing else is needed right now.

+### OSX
+Run the makefile inside the terminal application.
+You'll need the usual XCode command line developer tools.
+If you have any questions about the OSX build please contact Oni (http://section9.co.uk)

 ## Future features / todo / etc.
 - Option for tab sizes / spaces